justin13601/ACES/docs/source/algorithm.md

 ##### `cfg`

-`cfg` is a `TaskExtractorConfig` object containing our task definition, include all information about predicates, the trigger event, and windows.
+`cfg` is a {py:class}`aces.config.TaskExtractorConfig` object containing our task definition, include all information about predicates, the trigger event, and windows.

 ##### `predicates_df`